 Mealtime can be a special time for families—you can unwind, talk about your day and enjoy the experience of eating together.
 Studies also show that children who eat more family meals have higher diet quality as young adults.

-And it doesn’t have to happen at a dinner table.
-This summer, Doher suggests, try having dinner on your porch, at the park, or even on a blanket after your kid’s soccer game.
+And it doesn’t have to happen at a dinner table, Doher suggests.
+Try having dinner on your lawn, or throwing a picnic on your living room floor.

 “Family-style meals are sometimes difficult,” she says.
 “But as long as you’re sharing the same space and having a conversation, it’s a positive experience.”